 In general, getting your teeth veneered means having some tooth enamel removed.
 This is a permanent change.
 It cannot be reversed.
 The enamel cannot be put back on.
-Sure, the new veneer will take the place of the enamel, and look better!
+BUT, the new veneer will take the place of the enamel, and look way better!

 After your teeth have been trimmed down, your dentist will make you some temporary veneers to fit over your teeth.
 The temporary veneers will give your teeth a natural appearance while the permanent porcelain veneers are being made in the dental laboratory.

 But there's nothing as strong as the original enamel.
 Despite all our advances in many areas of dentistry, we still don't have any materials that last as long as natural tooth enamel.

 SO, if you get veneers, you need to know that they will NOT last forever.
 On average, veneers for teeth will last around 10 to 15 years before needing replacement.

 BUT you need to keep your veneers REALLY CLEAN.
 The best way to do that is with a high-quality sonic toothbrush.